-Before you begin this task, see the completed user's cable connection table, which is described in the IBM System Storage SAN Volume Controller Planning Guide and was downloaded from www.ibm.com/storage/support/2145.
+Before you begin this task, see the completed customer's cable-connection table, which is described in the IBM System Storage SAN Volume Controller Planning Guide and can be downloaded from www.ibm.com/storage/support/2145.

 Use the information in this table to identify the 2145 UPS-1U unit to which this node is to be connected.